mtobesyajerry-sudo/law-firms1/README.md

 ## Overview

-This system guides financial institutions through a structured, risk-based assessment process aligned with Bank of Tanzania guidelines and FATF Recommendations.
-It features a three-tier approach based on institutional risk, automatic risk scoring, and comprehensive reporting.
+This system guides law firm advocates through a structured, risk-based assessment process following the FATF risk-based approach guidance for legal professionals and Tanzania FIU (FIAMLA) obligations.
+It features a three-tier due diligence approach based on client risk, automatic risk scoring, and comprehensive reporting.
 The system includes role-based access control with admin and client user types.

 ## 🔐 Security Implementation